Playing for Keeps: Keys to Running a Keeper League

 The beauty of keeper leagues is that there is no one right strategy.
 However, there are three tried and true strategies owners can look to:

-Owners can also employ a happy balance of emphasis on future talent and current stars.
+- Owners can also employ a happy balance of acquiring both future talent and current stars.

 Tips for Trading Keeper League Draft Picks